metallurgical/setup-react-nodejs-es6-babel/README.md

   - express — nodejs lightweight framework

 # Webpack Config
 Save the webpack configuration as `<root-project>/webpack.config.js` .
-To run the the code, type in `webpack` in terminal/cli
+To run the code, type in `webpack` in terminal/cli

 ```js
 module.export = {